 It also led us down a decoration rabbit hole that was wonderfully fun, messy and perfect for a day off.

 It’s hard not to love a crispy rice treat, right?
-They taste like childhood, and there’s something so beautiful about the balance of flavors in one that’s done right.
+They taste like childhood, and there’s something beautiful about the balance of flavors.

 They’re also really fun to make with your kids.
 Keep in mind that kids have different skill levels.
 Do what works best for you and yours.

-Also, make sure to grab the specialty ingredients to make this recipe because they really do make all the difference in elevating the humble Rice Krispie Treat into a spooky-cute halloween treat.
+Also, make sure to grab the specialty ingredients to make this recipe.
+They really do make a difference in elevating the humble Rice Krispie Treat into a spooky-cute halloween treat.

 Got sweet teeth?
 Check out my Dessert Recipe Index for inspiration.